Jan KallmorgenCEO and Founder

 Away from the business arena, he has been actively involved for several years with „Die Komplizen“, which offers a charitable mentoring service for high school students.

-Parag Khanna is a leading global strategist, world traveler, and best-selling author.
-He is a Senior Research Fellow in the Centre on Asia and Globalisation at the Lee Kuan Yew School of Public Policy at the National University of Singapore.
+Parag Khanna serves as an Advisor to BGA.
+He is a leading global strategist, world traveler, and best-selling author.
+Parag is a Senior Research Fellow in the Centre on Asia and Globalisation at the Lee Kuan Yew School of Public Policy at the National University of Singapore.
 He is also the Managing Partner of Hybrid Reality, a boutique geostrategic advisory firm, and Co-Founder & CEO of Factotum, a leading content branding agency.

 Parag’s latest book is Technocracy in America: Rise of the Info-State (2017).
 He is author of a trilogy of books on the future of world order beginning with The Second World: Empires and Influence in the New Global Order (2008), followed by How to Run the World: Charting a Course to the Next Renaissance (2011), and concluding with Connectography: Mapping the Future of Global Civilization (2016).
 He is also co-author of Hybrid Reality: Thriving in the Emerging Human-Technology Civilization (2012).
 In 2008, Parag was named one of Esquire’s “75 Most Influential People of the 21st Century,” and featured in WIRED magazine’s “Smart List.”